What is VoIP?

 Software-based VoIP phones are often called 'softphones'.
 They're apps or programs installed on a mobile phone or computer.
 The interfaces of those apps or programs replace a traditional phone handset.
 They're often designed to look similar and can be used either via a touchscreen or keyboard.
 Calls through these phones typically use a headset and microphone.
 They can also use a computer's built-in microphone and speakers.

 Looking to switch to a business VoIP phone provider?

 Get started with a FREE VoIP trial from RingCentral!

-If you do look to update your communications system, you’ll be faced with a mountain of jargon.
+If you do look to update your business communications system, you’ll be faced with a mountain of jargon.
 Telecoms is a technical field, and as such it has its own lexicon.
-You might even have spotted a few technical terms in this guide already.
+You might have even spotted a few technical terms in this guide already.
 To make sure you know where you stand, let’s define and explain as many as we can.

 The following glossary covers the most common words, acronyms, and phrases you may come across.
-It is related both to VoIP and to the traditional alternatives which it can replace.
+It is related both to VoIP services and to the traditional alternatives which it can replace.